AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 This means that, finding the cross product requires us to have the angle... who's value we're trying to find.
 Now, if we were to somehow already have the numerical value of the cross product, we could solve for \( sin( \Theta ) \), since we also already have the magnitudes of the two vectors concerned \( \Vert BA \Vert \) and \( \Vert BC \Vert \).
 </p>

-And actually, there is another way to find the numerical value of the cross product!
+Luckily, there is another way to find the numerical value of the cross product!
 It is actually equal to the determinant of the 2x2 matrix formed by these vectors.
 This means computing this determinant will allow us to find the angle by solving the previous formula!
 Computing the determinant of a matrix is done as follows:

 <div style="width:100%; display: flex; justify-content: center;">
 <p> \( v_{1}x * v_{2}y - v_{2}x * v_{1}y \) </p>